UAlbanyArchives/spe_website/arclight_intergration/code_of_conduct.md

 ---
 project-title: ArcLight Integration Project
 project-subtitle: Integrating ArcLight with Digital Content, IIIF, and ArchivesSpace
-title: "Participation Agreement and Code of Conduct (draft)"
+title: "Participation Agreement and Code of Conduct"
 layout: arclight_integration
 permalink: /arclight_integration/conduct
 ---

 The ArcLight Integration Project is committed to providing a productive, inclusive and welcoming environment for discussion and collaboration about archival data structures.
-To support this and to further the goals of the project, we expect all participants to follow our Participation Agreement and Code of Conduct, including project staff, advisors, event participants, and other contributors.
+To support this and to further the goals of the project, we expect all participants to follow our Participation Agreement and Code of Conduct, including the project team, advisory board, and all participants.

-The Participation Agreements outline ways in which we encourage and expect each other to hold safe, engaging, and respectful discussions.
+The Participation Agreement outlines ways in which we encourage and expect each other to hold safe, engaging, and respectful discussions.
 The Code of Conduct outlines behaviors which will not be tolerated, how to report concerns or incidents, and how the code will be applied.

 #### Participation Agreements